Kassym-Jomart Tokayev: Relations with EU

 As a foreign minister, Tokayev visited Berlin, Germany on 3–4 October 2006, where he addressed the European Parliament's Foreign Affairs Committee on 3 October in an attempt to gain support amongst members of the Organization for Security and Cooperation in Europe for Kazakhstan's bid to lead the organisation in 2009.
-In his address he discussed the "fierce" competition between the European Union, China, and India to secure energy sources, saying that Kazakhstan is "one of the very few countries capable of boosting its oil production and thus becoming an important alternative energy supplier to global and European markets."
+In his address, he discussed the "fierce" competition between the European Union, China, and India to secure energy sources, saying that Kazakhstan is "one of the very few countries capable of boosting its oil production and thus becoming an important alternative energy supplier to global and European markets."
 He expressed interest in the Burgas-Alexandroupoli and Odesa-Brody-Gdansk pipeline projects, asking the EU for $80 billion in investment from 2006 to 2021.
 Tokayev criticised Lithuania for opposing a Russian offer for its Mažeikių oil refinery.
 He also reaffirmed Kazakhstan's desire to join the European Neighbourhood Policy.
 Tokayev also rejected the proposed construction of the Trans-Caspian Gas Pipeline to Azerbaijan, in which the EU officials desired due to the likelihood of opposition from other nations bordering the Caspian Sea.
 Gernot Erler, an official in the German Federal Foreign Office, announced his support for Kazakhstan leading the Organization for Security and Co-operation in Europe (OSCE) for 2009.
 Portuguese Socialist MP Ana Gomes said to Tokayev, "Minister, you're bidding for the presidency of the OSCE.
 Yet, the OSCE gave a report on your last elections, on the observation of the elections, which said they failed to meet international standards for genuine elections in many important points.
 And we hear about political dissent being crushed, we hear even about religious groups being crushed."
 Tokayev replied that political opposition forces in Kazakhstan "cannot challenge the government" because of their own weaknesses, and that Kazakhstanis need to be "educated" about democracy because the concept is foreign, and the government considers religious tolerance a priority.
 He criticized the OSCE's election report for "technical irregularities" and biased targeting while calling for more of a "mutual understanding."
 He further stated that his government believes it would "contribute a lot as a representative, as a country which is located in Central Asia.
-The geographical dimension of the OSCE has changed [since Kazakhstan joined], this is a unique Eurasian, as well as Pan-American organization.
-So, the leadership, the presidency of this organization also must reflect this unique character, [this] unique dimension of the organization."
+The geographical dimension of the OSCE has changed [since Kazakhstan joined], saying it is now a unique Eurasian, as well as Pan-American, organization.
+So, the leadership, the presidency of this organization must also reflect this unique character, this unique dimension of the organization."
 He cited efforts to reform Kazakhstan's election process that included a "special program" to modernize the system and establishing "party dominance" in the Parliament so that "parties [that] win the parliamentary elections, obtain [a] majority in the parliament" and "will be able to establish their own governments."
 He called creating a multi-party system in Kazakhstan a "huge step forward in the process of democratization."